sablu1234/wpbatch-02-ostad/wp-content/plugins/woo-smart-quick-view/readme.txt

 1. Please make sure that you installed WooCommerce
 2. Go to plugins in your dashboard and select "Add New"
-3. Search for "WPC Smart Quick View", Install & Activate it
+3. Search for "WPC Smart Quick View," Install & Activate it
-4. Go to settings page to choose position and effect as you want
+4. Go to the settings page to choose the position and effect as you want

 == Frequently Asked Questions ==